davidtys/railstheman/README.md

 <a href='http://rubyonrails.org/'>Rails</a> editor for the <a href='http://middlemanapp.com/basics/blogging/'>middleman blog</a>

-Manage your articles in a basic editor.
+Manage your articles in your browser.

 ## Usage